 Renting a car in Athens Airport

 Currently, there are five car rental companies operating at the Athens International Airport: Enterprise, Avis, Hertz, Budget, Sixt.
-Their offices are located at the arrivals level of the main terminal building.
-However, our advice is that you should better book a car a few days before your arrival at the airport, in order to have it in a good price.
-Book well in advance, especially if you're traveling during peak times.
-Besides that, keep in mind that aggregators are really helpful in finding the best offers.
-“Kayak” and “Carrentals.com” are two popular aggregators, but you surely can find more by googling “car rental in Athens Airport” or anything similar.
+Their offices are located at the 'arrivals' level of the main terminal building.
+However, our advice is that you book a car a few days before your arrival at the airport, in order to get a good deal.
+To get your money's worth, book well in advance, especially if you're traveling during high season and/or peak times.
+Keep in mind that aggregators are really helpful in finding the best offers.
+“Kayak” and “Carrentals.com” are two popular aggregators, but you can surely find more if you search for it.

 How to move from Athens to the airport

 A. By bus

 Going from the airport to Athens downtown by bus (24-hour express bus X95) is the cheapest way.
-The terminal station is next to the Syntagma square (Othonos street) and this is also the point of departure.
-The timetable of the bus route (Syntagma to Athens airport) is available online.
-To be informed about the reverse route (Athens airport to Syntagma) you just need to click on the option “Backward direction”.
+The terminal station is next to the Syntagma square, -on Othonos street- which is also the point of departure.
+The timetable of the bus route -Syntagma to Athens airport- is available online for your convenience.
+To be informed about the reverse route (Athens airport to Syntagma) you just need to click on the option 'Backward direction' on the website.

 (Ticket price 6€ / Reduced ticket price 3€)